tclvisais a standard Tcl extension providing a binding

 puts "Have serial interface device with interface number $intfNum"

-Read data synchronously, and store the transferred data in a file.
+}Read data synchronously, and store the transferred data in a file.

-This command is a front-end for viReadToFile
+This command is a front-end for viReadToFile VISA API

 function.

-- channel containing reference to a VISA
+`visa::read-to-file session fileName count`session - channel containing reference to a VISA

-resource session opened by visa::open
+resource session opened by visa::open.

-- name of file to which data will be
+fileName - name of file to which data will be

 written.

-- number of bytes to be read.
+count - number of bytes to be read.

 Number of bytes actually transferred.